swift-on-server/articles/Sources/Articles/Documentation.docc/2025/jwt-kit/jwt-kit.md

 In this example, we define a ``TestPayload`` struct that conforms to the ``JWTPayload`` protocol.
 This protocol requires us to implement the ``JWTPayload/verify(using:)`` method, which includes optional additional validation logic that can be performed when creating the JWT.
 In this case, we're verifying that the token has not expired.
 The properties of the struct are the claims we want to include in the JWT.
 JWTKit provides a number of built-in claims, such as ``ExpirationClaim`` and ``IssuerClaim``, which are commonly used in JWTs.
 JWTKit supports the [seven registered claims](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) defined in the JWT specification, but you can also define custom claims if needed.

-> Note: in the example, ``CodingKeys`` are defined to map Swift property names to the JSON keys used in the JWT.
+> Note: In the example, ``CodingKeys`` are defined to map Swift property names to the JSON keys used in the JWT.
 This means that in the JWT the expiration claim will be named `exp` and the issuer claim will be named `iss`, as per the JWT specification.

 To create a JWT with this payload, you can create a new instance of the payload and use the key collection to sign it: